junxit/us-congress-bills-113/bill.md

   >   - **(3)** *Anti-tasking restriction* Nothing in this section shall be construed to permit the Federal Government to—
   >     - **(A)** require a private-sector entity or utility to share information with the Federal Government; or
   >     - **(B)** condition the sharing of cyber threat intelligence with a private-sector entity or utility on the provision of cyber threat information to the Federal Government.
-  >   - **(4)** *Protection of sensitive personal documents* The Federal Government may not use the following information, containing information that identifies a person, shared with the Federal Government in accordance with subsection (b) unless such information is used in accordance with the policies and procedures established under paragraph (7):
+  >   - **(4)** *Protection of sensitive personal documents* The Federal Government may not use the following information, containing information that identifies a person, shared with the Federal Government in accordance with subsection (b):
   >     - **(A)** Library circulation records.
   >     - **(B)** Library patron lists.
   >     - **(C)** Book sales records.